 - 1. Provide funding for housing rehabilitation and reconstruction services - 2.
 Encourage and support affordable housing developments - 3.
 Consider practices to increase transportation services, particularly to areas of interest including the Texas A&M campus - 4.
 Continue to encourage deconcentration of low-income housing and support a mixed type and varied styles of affordable housing - 5.
 Participate in programs that provide access to equitable financial services, such as are available during the Homebuyer's Fair - 6.
 Assist persons to access fair housing resources, including the completion of forms and provision of pamphlets - 7.
 Continue the partnership with McAllen ISD - 8.
-Utilize municipal departments and resources to ensure quality construction and developments within the City
+Utilize municipal departments and resources to ensure quality construction and developments within the City excessive, exclusionary, discriminatory, or duplicative.

-The City does not believe that planning requirements and code enforcement actions constitute barriers to fair and affordable housing.
-The majority of these policies or regulations cannot be considered excessive, exclusionary, discriminatory, or duplicative.
 It is not unreasonable for cities with jurisdictional authority to charge fees for development, especially pertaining to land preparation costs.
 However, it does need to be acknowledged that for the development of affordable housing these costs can be potentially prohibitive.
 In order to remove or ameliorate barriers to affordable housing, the City may waive or lower fees for the development of affordable housing.
 This may serve as an additional incentive to develop affordable housing.
 Through the inclusion of other federal and non-federal sources of funding, affordable housing may be more easily provided, particularly for extremely-low income households.